 - Hospitality sector

 There are a few more subcategories under the equity mutual fund category.
-Those are less popular and a less number of investors invest in them.
+Those are less popular, and a smaller number of investors invest in them.

 These are stocks that have a history of delivering regular dividends to shareholders.